Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     alias float32 = 15

 fn main():
-   varen = enum_type.bool
+    var en = EnumT.float32
-    print(en)  # => 1
+    print(en)  # => 15
 ```

-In this example, enum_type is a struct that implements a simple enum using aliases for the enumerators.
-This allows clients to use enum_type.float32 as a parameter expression, which also works as a runtime value.
+In this example, EnumT is a struct that implements a simple enum using aliases for the enum's values.
+Now we can use EnumT.float32 as a parameter expression, which also works as a runtime value.

-See also § 6.8

-## 4.5 The object type
+## 4.7 The object type
 `object` is defined in module `object` in the `builtin` package, so it is not a Python object.
 It is used to represent *untyped values*.
 * This is the type of arguments in def functions that do not have a type annotation, such as the type of x in `def f(x): pass`.
 A value of any type can be passed in as the x argument in that case.